caraya/personal-blog/content/blog/introducing-vtt.md

 The working example is located at [http://caraya.github.io/vtt-demos/basic.html](http://caraya.github.io/vtt-demos/basic.html) and an example without a polyfill (meant to test native browser support) is located at [http://caraya.github.io/vtt-demos/basic-plain.html](http://caraya.github.io/vtt-demos/basic-plain.html)

-The same example without polyfill support and supporting captions in English and Spanish with the English caption being the default.
+The same example works without polyfill support and supporting captions in English and Spanish with the English caption being the default.
 The default attribute will also display the captions automatically

 ```html
 <!DOCTYPE html>